 Audio Guides are available for $12.99.
 The 90-minute audio tour gives you background information about the Vanderbilt family and details that you might not otherwise notice on your own.

-You should plant to park in Central Parking and ride the free shuttle to the Biltmore House.
+You should plan to park in Central Parking and ride the free shuttle to the Biltmore House.
 You can also shuttle to Antler Hill Village, Winery, etc.

 There are so many wonderful ways to spend your time in Asheville, North Carolina that I think ideally, you will want to have one full day or two half days to fully enjoy everything at Biltmore.

 Have you spent Christmas at the Biltmore Estate?
-What was you favorite part?
+What was your favorite part?